AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/Persistent File Storage/FileSystemProvider.md

----
-jsDoc: true
----

 <a name="module-storage-filesystemprovider" id="module-storage-filesystemprovider"></a>

 # require('uxp').storage.FileSystemProvider
 Provides access to files and folders on a file system.
-You'll never instantiate this directly; instead you'll use an instance of one that has already been created for you by UXP.
+You'll typically not instantiate this directly; instead you'll use an instance of one that has already been created for you by UXP.